Greg-R/qse2/README.md

 ### SMA Connectors

 Take a good look at the placement of the board in your T41 radio.
-You will want the SMA connectors of the QSE2DC in the orientation for easy coaxial cable routing.
+You will want the SMA connectors of the QSE2DCEZ in the orientation for easy coaxial cable routing.
 I used 90 degree connectors as this was the easiest for extensive testing, but not necessarily the best for permanent installation.
 Also, you may choose to put the SMAs on one side or the other for optimal cable routing.

-An investigation is underway to integrate an Si5351 local oscillator board with QSD2 and QSE2DC.
+An investigation is underway to integrate an Si5351 local oscillator board with QSD2 and QSE2DCEZ.
 This will require a particular orientation of the local oscillator SMA connectors.

 Please note that the cable from the Main board to J1, which is the transmit local oscillator, should be as short as possible.

-### High Resolution Photos of QSEDC
+### High Resolution Photos of QSEDCEZ

-Links to photos of a fully constructed QSE2DC follow.
+Links to photos of a fully constructed QSE2DCEZ follow.
 Please note that this board has some small differences compared to the published design files.

 <https://drive.google.com/file/d/1Lo7MUv4n7TAvsBvKD-P0JrY5RbWsMqeq/view?usp=sharing>